Our face-to-face fundraisers

 It’s also the best way for us to meet with people who want to make regular donations to the Heart Foundation.

-A regular donation is a monthly gift you give to the Heart Foundation each month.
-The amount of your monthly donation is up to you and the gift is set up as an automatic payment from your bank account.
+A regular donation is a gift you give to the Heart Foundation either monthly or every four weeks.
+The amount of your regular donation is up to you, and the gift is set up as an automatic payment from your bank account or credit card.

 We call our regular donors Heart Savers, because they're extra special supporters of our cause.